sigmer/portaldocs/portal-sdk/generated/top-extensions-debugging.md

 1. Access the ViewModel by using  `ko.dataFor`, as in the following statement.

-    ```   var myProperty = ko.dataFor($0).observablePropertyICareAbout;   ```
+    ```var myProperty = ko.dataFor($0).observablePropertyICareAbout;```

 1. Subscribe to the ViewModel, as in the following statement.

-    ``` myProperty.subscribe(function (value) { debugger; }) ```
+    ```myProperty.subscribe(function (value) { debugger; })```

 This causes the debugger to break whenever the specified property changes, as long as the browser dev tools are open when that happens.
 After the injected breakpoint is encountered, the call stack can be examined to determine what caused this to trigger.
 The variable `value` is the new value being set to your observable.

-For more information about the Knockout `subscribe` method and observable changes to  view model properties, see   [https://auxdocs.blob.core.windows.net/videos/kosubscribe.mp4](https://auxdocs.blob.core.windows.net/videos/kosubscribe.mp4).
+For more information about the Knockout `subscribe` method and observable changes to view model properties, [watch this video](https://msit.microsoftstream.com/video/ade5a3ff-0400-86e8-f077-f1ea75dd663f).

 ### Crossing the iframe boundary

 Previously, the perspective was that all of the extension debugging was in a single `iframe`, even though  multiple `iframes` can exist.
 Actually, both `iframes` can change, and do change, values in response to one another.

 This section discusses how to figure out where changes are coming from when they originate from a different iframe.

 **NOTE**:  Unlike debugging extensions that use **Knockout**, or debugging the data stack, `iframe` development is very Portal specific.
 You may want to review Azure Portal architecture, as specified in   [top-extensions-architecture.md](top-extensions-architecture.md), previous to continuing with `iframe` testing.